Insurer to replace Greenwich cladding

 THE NATIONAL House Building Council (NHBC) has decided to pay the costs for removing and replacing cladding on the New Capital Quay complex in Greenwich.

 Earlier this year, the complex, found to have ‘multiple’ fire safety issues, saw residents concerned they would have to pay an estimated £20m to £40m bill, or around £20,000 to £40,000 per flat to resolve issues and remove cladding.
-Developers Galliard Homes planned to sue the NHBC over payment, while resident Cecile Langevin discovered her flat’s value had fallen from £475,000 to £50,000 as a result.
+Developers Galliard Homes planned to sue the NHBC over payment, while a resident discovered her flat’s value had fallen from £475,000 to £50,000 as a result.

 It later transpired that government body Homes England ‘agreed to virtually wipe out’ her loan, which ‘raises the prospect of multimillion-pound losses for the government scheme on any flat that goes into negative equity’.
 Residents of New Capital Quay are also considering legal action against Galliard Homes over combustible cladding replacement costs.

 Recently, local councillor Mehboob Khan called for the government to fund the removal of the complex’s ‘potentially lethal’ cladding, with this particular issue illuminated by original developer of Croydon site Citiscape – Barratt Homes – stepping in to fund cladding replacement after a tribunal had found against tenants, who might have had to pay £31,000 each.